macder/medusa-fulfillment-shippo/README.md

 ### fetchCartOptions()

-Same as [`ShippingProfileService.fetchCartOptions`](https://docs.medusajs.com/references/services/classes/ShippingProfileService#fetchcartoptions) except if the cart has shipping address and items, any live-rate `ShippingOption` is contextually priced.
+Same as [`ShippingProfileService.fetchCartOptions`](https://docs.medusajs.com/references/services/classes/ShippingProfileService#fetchcartoptions) except if the cart has shipping address and items, any `ShippingOption` with `price_type: calculated` and `provider: shippo` is contextually priced.

 `@param {string} cartId`